Platinum Jubilee of Elizabeth II: Celebrations throughout the Commonwealth

-Solomon Islands

-The jubilee was celebrated in Solomon Islands on 2 and 3 June, with 3 June being an official public holiday.

-The celebrations began in the morning of 2 June with a police band drum-beating ceremony in open vehicles from Henderson Police Station to White River amidst cheering groups waving flags along the highway at various locations in the city.
-Later in the evening, a thanksgiving service, cake cutting and lighting of a bonfire took place at the Saint Barnabas Anglican Cathedral.

-On 3 June, the planting of trees took place at Government House, followed by a reception for dignitaries and guests.

-Trinidad and Tobago

-President Paula-Mae Weekes attended the Royal Windsor Horse Show in May.
-At Windsor Castle, Weekes presented the Queen with a gift from the people of Trinidad and Tobago.
-The gift, Woman on the Bass, was designed and produced by artist Gillian Bishop.

-Tuvalu

-Commemorative stamps were released by Tuvalu on 6 February.

 United Kingdom

 This is the first time that any British monarch has celebrated a platinum jubilee.

 There was an extra bank holiday on 3 June and the usual Spring bank holiday was moved from the end of May to 2 June, to create the platinum jubilee bank holiday weekend from 2 to 5 June.
 The British government promised a "once-in-a-generation show" that would "mix the best of British ceremonial splendour and pageantry with cutting-edge artistic and technological displays".
-The March 2021 budget allocated £28 million to fund Jubilee celebrations.
-The £28 million cost does not include the cost of the extra bank holiday.
+The March 2021 budget allocated £28 million to fund Jubilee celebrations, which did not include the cost of the extra bank holiday.
 In an August 2021 impact assessment report, the British government estimated a £2.39 billion loss in GDP due to business closures during the extra bank holiday.

-The jubilee is expected to bring a £1.2 billion boost to the UK economy.
-The Centre for Retail Research estimates that consumers in the United Kingdom will spend $356 million on Platinum Jubilee memorabilia.
-In July 2022, it was reported that the retail sales dipped by 0.1% in June despite jubilee celebrations, which was less than what was expected amid the economic crisis but still showed a downward trajectory.
+The jubilee was expected to bring a £1.2 billion boost to the UK economy.
+The Centre for Retail Research estimated that consumers in the United Kingdom would spend $356 million on Platinum Jubilee memorabilia.
+In July 2022, it was reported that retail sales dipped by 0.1% in June despite jubilee celebrations, which was less than what was expected amid the economic crisis, but still showed a downward trajectory.
 The food sector was the only sector that saw sales volumes spike by 3.1%.